vlcn-io/cr-sqlite/README.md

 `cfsqlite` improves upon [3] in the following ways --

 - [3] isn't really relational it all.
-It saves all data in a single table and is more-or-less
+It saves all data in a single table and is using sqlite as a key-value store.
+As such, it cannot work with your existing database schema. `cfsqlite` builds around your existing schemas.

 ## Other